 Every fall, FYE 1220 peer leaders– undergraduate student leaders selected by FYE– help first-year students acclimate to college life through social and academic mentoring and assist extended orientation instructors.
 Click the tabs below to learn more about FYE’s peer leader program.
-For information not provided in the tabs below, contact Kimberlee Yontz, Coordinator of Peer Education & Academic Intervention, at email@example.com.
-Please note: this content was created for Fall 2017 peer leaders.
+For information not provided in the tabs below, contact Kimberlee Yontz, Coordinator of Peer Education, at firstname.lastname@example.org.
+Please note: this content was created for Fall 2018 peer leaders.

 Classroom Presentation Requirement

-In an effort to help students gain presentation experience, FYE requires all peer leaders to teach one lesson on their own in extended orientation.
-In the past, FYE has recommended this lesson to be time management; now, peer leaders can teach any lesson agreed to by their faculty members, as long as it fits the course outcomes.
-To read more about how we train peer leaders to teach, check out the Training tab.
+In an effort to help students gain presentation experience, FYE requires all peer leaders to teach one lesson on their own.
+While there is no specific lesson peer leaders are required to teach, peer leaders received training on the teaching a lesson associated with the Campus & Community Engagement module created by FYE.
+To read more about how we train peer leaders to teach, check out the training tab.